ethankhall/gradle-semantic-versioning/README.markdown

     project.version.with { major = 2; minor= 3; patch = 4; preRelease = "beta1"}

-With that input you will get the version string "1.2.3-beta1-SNAPSHOT" and will be missing the "-SNAPSHOT" if the release task is called.
+With that input you will get the version string "1.2.3-beta1-SNAPSHOT".

+If you want your build to be set as a release.
+Then you will set 'releaseBuild' property in the version.

+    project.version.with { major = 2; minor= 3; patch = 4; preRelease = "beta1"; releaseBuild = true }

+With the releaseBuild set to true the version string will be "1.2.3-beta1".
+The releaseBuild setting is a good place to put logic around if a build should be a release or not (based on branch or environment variable for example).

 ### What numbers should I update?